ordermentum/docs/source/includes/_filtering.md

 # Filtering

-Most endpoints allow you to filter the results by dates
+Most endpoints allow you to filter the results by dates.

+All timestamps are all in ISO 8601 format.

 ```shell
 curl "http://app.ordermentum.com/v1/orders?createdAt[gte]=2019-11-15T01:16:15.139Z"